 - Directions

-- When ready, add the dried chile de arbol to the blender.
-Add 2 cups of the water that the tomatillos cooked in to the blender.
+- When ready, add the chile de arbol with all the water to the blender.
+Drain the water from tomatillos and transfer to the blender.
+Add the garlic, vinegar and salt, to taste.
 Cover blender tightly and blend at the highest speed until smooth.

-- Add the tomatillos, garlic, vinegar and salt to taste.
-Cover and blend on high until salsa looks smooth and glossy.
-Taste for salt.
+- Taste for salt.
 Store in airtight glass jars(if possibland store in refrigerator.
 Salsa will keeps for a few months.
 Yields 4 1/2 cups.

-- Salsa #2: In a medium skillet, add the dried chile de arbol and garlic.
+- Salsa #2: In a medium skillet, add the dried chile de arbol and peeled garlic.
 Heat to medium heat.
 As soon as the chiles become aromatic, stir them around for the next few minutes.
-They can blacken in some spots, but don’t let them burn.
+They can blacken in some spots, but don't let them burn.
+Pour in 2 cups of water and bring up to a simmer for 10 minutes.
+Remove from the heat and let stand for 10 minutes.

-- Remove chiles from skillet and transfer to the blender.
-Continue dry roasting the garlic for a total of 15 minutes.
-Peel garlic and then add to the blender.
-Add vinegar, water and salt to taste.
+- Transfer all of the ingredients, including the liquid to the blender.
+Add the vinegar and salt to taste.
 Blend on high until smooth.
 Taste for salt.
-Yields 1 cup.
+Yields 1 1/2 cups.

 Notes